-- Before child has teeth, clean mouth daily with a clean, damp washcloth. - Never put your baby to bed with a bottle or sippy cup of milk or any sweet drink. - Schedule a dentist visit within 6 months of the first baby tooth or by one year of age. - Floss child's teeth once and brush at least twice a day with fluoride, including before bed. - Introduce a healthy diet early to prevent tooth decay.
-Include fresh food and avoid sugary and unhealthy drinks and snacks.
+- For babies and toddlers: - Before child has teeth, clean mouth daily with a clean, damp washcloth. - Never put your baby to bed with a bottle or sippy cup of milk or any sweet drink. - Visit the dentist within 6 months of the first baby tooth or by 1 year of age. - Brush at least twice a day with fluoride toothpaste, including before bed. - For age up to 3 years, use a rice size amount of toothpaste. - For age 3 years and over, use a pea size amount of toothpaste. - Introduce a healthy diet early to prevent tooth decay. - Water is the most tooth friendly drink.
+Sugary drinks like pop and juice are the leading risk factors for tooth decay.